Reconnecting to the cycle of the year is the key to living a fuller, richer, more wholehearted life.

-The hard truth is we only have a certain number of seasons in our life time.
+Maybe it’s something you imagine yourself doing one day.
+When life’s less busy.
+When the kids/work/business/family stuff isn’t in the way.
+But the hard truth is, you only have a certain number of seasons in your lifetime.
 That number is not as big as it can seem when we’re caught up in the minutiae of to-do lists and deadlines and the thick muddy stuff of life.

 I don’t think paying attention to the natural world should be the preserve of environmentalists or scientists.
 I’m curious about botany and ecology; I’m passionate about preserving the world and living sustainably within it.
 But my connection with nature deepened when I stopped seeing it as a pageant laid on for me to take notes, and started experiencing myself as a part of it.